 - Theft or embezzlement involving Medicare or Medicaid

-The severity of the charges against you depend not only on the nature and details of the offense, but also on the dollar value of the property or services involved.
-Whether the crime is classified as a misdemeanor or a felony is an important distinction in terms of punishment and the consequences for your future.
-We can explain the differences to you and go over your options.
-We know that small differences can sometimes make a huge difference.
+The severity of the state charges against you depends on the nature and details of the alleged crime and the value of the property or services involved.
+There are major differences between a misdemeanor and a felony in terms of punishment and the future consequences for you and your family.
+The range of crimes is:

-Just because you’ve been arrested and charged with theft doesn’t mean you’ll be convicted.
-The prosecution has the burden of proving beyond a reasonable doubt you committed the crime.
-The defenses available for use in your case depend on the facts of the case and could include,
+The prosecution has the burden of proving beyond a reasonable doubt that you committed the crime.
+Depending on the facts and applicable law, an attorney for theft arrest could present many defenses, including:

-- If you were so intoxicated because of drug or alcohol use you lacked the required intent for a criminal charge involving theft.
+- You were so intoxicated because of drug or alcohol use that you lacked the required intent for a criminal charge involving theft.
 You may have mistakenly thought the property was yours and taken it by mistake.

-- Mistaken identity or an alibi could be used to show you didn’t commit the theft.
-These defenses say that the person claiming it was you is mistaken, or that at the time of the crime, you were elsewhere.
+- Mistaken identity or an alibi could show that you didn’t commit the theft.
+These defenses say that the person claiming it was you is mistaken, and you were elsewhere at the time of the crime.

 Often those charged with theft are substance abusers and addicted to illegal drugs.
-They resort to stealing from friends or family members, they shoplift, write bad checks or break into cars to steal valuables to generate cash to buy more drugs.
-Admitting to the crime, the addiction and seeking treatment may also help with a plea bargain agreement negotiated by a Lexington theft defense attorney, which leaves you with consequences you can accept.
+They resort to stealing from friends or family members, shopping, writing bad checks, or breaking into cars to steal valuables to generate cash to buy more drugs.
+Admitting to the crime, the addiction, and seeking treatment may also help with a favorable plea bargain agreement negotiated by a Lexington theft defense attorney, which leaves you with consequences you can accept.

 Conviction on a theft charge can have consequences that linger long after you have done the time or paid the fine.
 It may keep you from getting the job you really want.
 You could also face difficulties finding adequate housing.
 If you’re charged for another crime in the future, the theft conviction could complicate your defense and worsen possible penalties for those charges.

-Don’t give up hope after being arrested, and don’t answer questions from police without first consulting an attorney.
-There may be many weaknesses to the prosecution’s case but you probably won’t know what they are until a criminal defense attorney represents you.
-A phone call to criminal defense lawyer Dan Carman at 859-685-1055 should be the next step you need to take.
+Don’t give up hope after being arrested, and don’t answer questions from the police without first consulting a lawyer for a theft charge.
+There may be many weaknesses to the prosecution’s case, but you probably won’t know what they are until a Kentucky criminal defense attorney represents you.
+A phone call to criminal defense lawyer Dan Carman at 859-685-1055 should be the next step you should take.
 Contact us by phone or through our online form.